PLEON (Greek): To sail

 Pleon is the oldest junior yacht club in the world.
 Since the Club's beginning in 1887, Pleon's flag officers and members have been youngsters under the age of 21.
 The program supports both serious competitors and recreational sailors of all skill levels, and is focused on building sailing skills while also promoting sportsmanship, fostering teamwork and strengthening respect for oneself and others.
 Pleon is an independent club and a 501(c)(3) non-profit organization.

 It all started on June 29, 1887 with a group of young guys whose small boats and meager finances put traditional yacht clubs out of reach.
-They found a spot on Marblehead Neck and started what is now the oldest junior yacht club in the United States.
+They found a spot on Marblehead Neck and started what is now the oldest junior yacht club in the world.
 To this day, all Pleon flag officers and members are sailors under the age of 21.
 It is a unique organization led by young sailors for young sailors, fostering self-reliance, sportsmanship, confidence, and life-long friendships on and off the water.